 Pair each wireless lock:

-Right-click Communication hub and select Pair with lock or
+Right-click Communication hub and select Pair

 The pairing process starts.

 Hold the credential at the lock, or engage the magnet for the sensor to pair the

 hardware with the communication hub.

 The hub automatically assigns an EAC address to the lock.

 Write down the EAC address (1 - 127) assigned to the lock.